OperationSpark/line-crawler/README.md

 ###TODO 3 : Create a Condition for Drawing ACROSS

+The rest of the code we write in this app will take place in our `update()` function.

+The `update()` method is called 60 times per second by the CreateJS framework, and allows us to simulate motion, otherwise known as animation, and do other logical checks on each cycle.
+This is essentially how all games work - on some type of game loop allowing us to update game elements and perform other calculations, like hit testing, etc.

 Find **TODO 3** and create a condition statement that checks if our direction is `ACROSS`, so that when true, we can fire our code that draws across the top of the canvas from left to right:

 ````javascript